Largest City of Switzerland

 Excursions in Zurich

-The short railway journey is mainly through woods.
-From the arrival station, where you will already get a fine view of the snowy summits of the Alps, you can walk up a steep path to the nearby terrace of the hotel-restaurant.
+We recommend that our customers to go on as many excursions as possible to be fully immersed in the culture.
+Uetliberg is a mountain in the swiss plateau.
+This excursion includes a short railway journey that is mainly through the woods.
+From the arrival station, where you get an impeccable view of the snowy summits of the Alps, our Zurich, Switzerland vacation guide will lead you up a steep path to the nearby terrace of the hotel-restaurant.
 You can go on to the top of the Belvedere Tower from where you will have a sweeping panorama of the whole Zurich district, the Limmat Valley, Lake Zurich and the Alpine range – from Säntis in the east to the Jungfrau and the Les Diablerets in the southwest – whereas the ridges of the Jura and the Vosges are faintly visible to the west and northwest on the horizon.

 Rapperswil – City of Roses

 Rapperswil is a small town at the opposite end of Lake Zurich.
 It offers unique attractions for visitors – the Rose Gardens, the Castle, the deer park on the Lindenhof and the picturesque Old Town.
-You can take a train in the morning along Lake Zurich to get to Rapperswil.
-Have lunch in one of the restaurants on the quay and in the afternoon take a lake steamer back to Zurich.
+You can take a morning train ride along Lake Zurich to get to Rapperswil, have lunch in one of the restaurants on the quay and in the afternoon, take a lake steamer back to Zurich.
 (Lake steamers do not operate during winter from November to March).

 Excursions from Zurich to other Cities in Switzerland

-Beautiful Bern, the Swiss Capital is only an hour away from Zurich.
+A Zurich, Switzerland vacation guide can take you to the Swiss capital, beautiful Bern, which is only an hour away from Zurich.
 This is a city of medieval magic, listed by UNESCO as a World Cultural Heritage.
 Attractions include the famous clock tower, the new bear park which is home to Berne's heraldic animals – and excellent shopping arcades.

-One of Switzerland's most popular excursion destinations, lovely Lucerne is only 60 minutes' travelling time from Zurich.
+Your guide at Magic Switzerland may guide you to one of Switzerland's most popular excursion destinations, Lucerne.
+Lovely Lucerne is only 60 minutes' traveling time from Zurich.
 The city is renowned for its attractive townscape, historic Chapel Bridge and excellent shopping facilities.